 In our day-to-day operations, we may encounter difficulties in managing the size of our operations as well as challenges associated with managing our business.
 We have strategic collaborations for the commercialization of Riona and the development and commercialization of vadadustat, which is now being marketed under the trade name VafseoTM by our collaboration partner, MTPC, in Japan.
-Additionally, in the United States, we have a strategic relationship with Vifor Pharma related to the commercialization of vadadustat, if approved.
+Additionally, in the United States, we have a strategic relationship with CSL Vifor related to the commercialization of vadadustat, if approved.
 As our operations continue, we expect that we will need to manage our current relationships and enter into new relationships, especially in light of the termination of our collaboration agreements with Otsuka, with various strategic collaborators, consultants, vendors, suppliers and other third parties.
 These relationships are complex and create numerous risks as we deal with issues that arise.

 Our future financial performance and our ability to commercialize Auryxia and vadadustat, if and where approved, and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 This future growth will impose significant added responsibilities on the business and members of management.
-To manage our recent and any future growth, we must continue to implement and improve our managerial, operational and financial systems, procedures and processes.
+To manage any future growth, we must continue to implement and improve our managerial, operational and financial systems, procedures and processes.
 We may not be able to implement these improvements in an efficient or timely manner and may discover deficiencies in existing systems, procedures and processes.
 Moreover, the systems, procedures and processes currently in place or to be implemented may not be adequate for any such growth.
 Any expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.
 We may not be able to accomplish these tasks, and our failure to accomplish any of them could prevent us from successfully managing and, as applicable, growing our company.

 In addition, we may need to further adjust the size of our workforce as a result of changes to our expectations for our business, which can result in management being required to divert a disproportionate amount of its attention away from our day-to-day activities and devote a substantial amount of time to managing these growth-related activities and related expenses.
+Further, we rely on independent third parties to provide certain services to us.
+We structure our relationships with these outside service providers in a manner that we believe results in an independent contractor relationship, not an employee relationship.
+If any of our service providers are later legally deemed to be employees, we could be subject to employment and tax withholding liabilities and other additional costs as well as other multiple damages and attorneys' fees.